The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you’re interested in transferring a balance with Bank of America, several Bank of America credit cards come with 0 percent intro APR offers, and transferring your balance is easy.
-If you go this route, you can pay off your credit card debt without paying interest — as long as you pay it off before that 0 percent offer expires.
+If you’re interested in transferring a balance with Bank of America, several Bank of America credit cards come with intro APR offers, and transferring your balance is easy.
+If you go this route, you can pay off your credit card debt without paying interest for a limited time — as long as you pay it off before the intro APR offer expires.
 If you don’t pay it all off by then, you’ll start paying a variable APR on any remaining balance.

 How to transfer a balance to a Bank of America credit card